 In water (shower, tub, pool, etc.):

 As mentioned earlier on this page, sperm will quite literally explode due to osmotic shock within minutes of exposure to water if the protective layer of semen is washed away.
+Hot water or cold, the result is the same.
 Again, note that this does not apply inside the body, do not attempt to prevent pregnancy by ‘washing’ sperm out.
-Likewise having sex in water will not prevent pregnancy.
+Likewise, having sex in water will not prevent pregnancy.
+The only 100% reliable way to prevent pregnancy is to not have sex, however, male and female condoms, spermicide, and birth control pills are all relatively reliable alternatives when used correctly.

 So, there you have it.
 Probably more than you ever thought you’d know about the lifespan of sperm.
 Still have questions?
 Feel free to drop us a comment.
 We do our best to help.